ashwin027/Registry/Readme.md

 ### Summary
 This is an example project used to demonstrate the microservices pattern.
 There are mainly 3 microservices,

-1. Product catalog - This service that stores and maintains products with a full crud rest API and a GRPC endpoint that can be consumed by other microservices.
+1. Product catalog - This service stores and maintains products with a full crud rest API and a GRPC endpoint that can be consumed by other microservices.
 2. Reviews - This microservice stores and maintains reviews for products.
 3. Registry - This application consumes the product catalog and the reviews microservices and constructs the UI.